jongwooo/likelionmju-serverless-bot/.github/CONTRIBUTING.md

 ## Commit message rules

-- The commit message does not exceed 50 characters, and the first letter is capitalized and does not end with a period.
+- The first part of the commit message begins with an infinitive, and the first letter is capitalized.
+It starts with commands such as `Fix`, `Add` and `Change` instead of past tense such as `Fixed`, `Added` and `Changed`.
+In addition, It does not exceed 50 characters and does not end with a period (.).

+  - `Fixed` -> `Fix`
+  - `Added` -> `Add`
+  - `Changed` -> `Change`

 - If you want to skip workflows([Deploy to Lambda](.github/workflows/deploy.yml), etc.), include the `[skip ci]` string in the commit message.

   - For example, `docs: Update .all-contributorsrc [skip ci]`.

-- Write as a command without using a past tense.
-    - `Fixed` -> `Fix`
-    - `Added` -> `Add`

 - Consider starting the commit message with a type label:

   - `feat:` prefix.
     - When create a new feature.
   - `fix:` prefix.
     - When fixing a bug.
   - `docs:` prefix.
     - When adding a document.
   - `style:` prefix.
     - When change the code format.
   - `refactor:` prefix.
     - When refactoring production code.
   - `test:` prefix.
     - When adding or refactoring tests.
   - `chore:` prefix.
     - When update a build test or setting up package manager.

 ### Thanks!

 > I'm waiting for your pull request. :pray: